 This is not an easy or enjoyable topic.
 I agree.
 But October is Domestic Violence Awareness Month and I couldn’t let it pass by without talking about such an important issue.
-Especially because when you’re in an abusive relationship, it’s easy to feel confused and alone.
-So, this is for those wondering if what is happening in your relationship is considered abusive?
-Or for those of you who are not aware that you’re experiencing abuse, but also know that something just isn’t right.
+When you’re in an abusive relationship, it’s easy to feel confused and alone.
+Are you wondering if what is happening in your relationship considered abusive?
+Or, you don’t believe it’s abusive but you know that something just isn’t right?

 What are the signs of an abusive relationship?

-- Physical Abuse such as pushing, pulling, shoving, slapping, punching, hitting with hands or objects, strangling, sexual aggressiveness or assault
+- Physical Abuse – pushing, pulling, shoving, slapping, punching, hitting with hands or objects, strangling, sexual aggressiveness or assault

-- Verbal Abuse such as putting you down, humiliating you in front of others, making fun of you, name calling or calling you by curse words
+- Verbal Abuse – putting you down, humiliating you in front of others, name calling

-- Emotional Abuse such as threatening you, threatening to hurt themselves or others, dismiss you or laugh when you cry or become emotional, blame you for their behavior or other things going wrong, use manipulation
+- Emotional Abuse – threatening to hurt you, to leave you, threatening to hurt themselves or others, dismiss you or laugh when you cry or become emotional, blame you for their behavior or other things going wrong, use manipulation

 - Your partner is easily jealous